Topological Phase Transitions and Edge-State Transfer in Time-Multiplexed Quantum Walks: TIME-MULTIPLEXED NONUNITARY QW

 where $P=1$ corresponds to periodic boundary conditions (PBCs), and $P=0$ corresponds to fixed boundary conditions (FBCs), in which case the walker's polarization is flipped at the two ends of the chain.
 Nonunitarity is introduced via the gain and loss operator

 where $\gamma$ is a tunable gain and loss parameter.
 The Floquet operator $U$ is applied repeatedly to the walker’s state, governing the discrete-time Floquet dynamics.
+As illustrated in Fig. \ref{fig0}, the time evolution begins with the application of the coin operator $C_{\theta_2 /2}$, which mixes the polarization states.
+Subsequently, the gain-loss operator $G_\gamma$ amplifies the $\ket{H}$ component and attenuates the $\ket{V}$ component for $\gamma>0$.
+The coin-dependent shift operator $S$ then moves the walker to the right (left) neighboring site if the state is $\ket{H}$ ($\ket{V}$), respectively.
+Each step of the QW consists of the following sequence of operations: $C_{\theta_2 /2}$, $G_\gamma$, $S$, $C_{\theta_1}$, $S$, $G_\gamma$, and $C_{\theta_2 /2}$.
+This sequence is repeated at every step to realize the full nonunitary evolution.
 These dynamics can equivalently be described by an effective Hamiltonian $H_{\mathrm{eff}}$, with the Floquet operator $U=e^{-i H_{\mathrm{eff}}}$ \cite{PhysRevB.88.121406}.
 The quasienergy $E$ of $H_{\mathrm{eff}}$ is defined as $E=i\ln\lambda_E $, where $\lambda_E $ denotes the eigenvalue of $U$.
+The QW defined above can be realized in quantum optical systems, where the walker is shifted more than twice at each time step \cite{PhysRevA.98.063847}.